Bob McGrath, original Sesame Street cast member, dies at age 90 - NewsBreak

 TAMPA, Fla.
 (WFLA) — Bob McGrath, one of the original cast members of Sesame Street, has died at age 90.

-News of his death was shared in a Facebook post Sunday evening, saying he died peacefully at his home surrounded by his family.Jazzy ‘Charlie Brown Christmas’ swings on after 57 years
+News of his death was shared in a Facebook post Sunday evening, saying he died peacefully at his home surrounded by his family.Florida couple murdered by neighbor over ‘HOA issues’, sheriff says

 McGrath joined Sesame Street as a founding cast member in 1969, playing the character of Bob Johnson.
 He would remain part of the cast for several decades before his retirement in 2016.